 — Senior Analyst: Global Pharma Company

-Much of my work is focused on helping people learn new practices and change workplace behaviours, especially in aligning learning and work.
+Much of my work is focused on improving sensemaking, social learning, collaboration, and knowledge sharing in the workplace.
 This video gives a case study of working with a client to solve a complex problem.
 See my client list for further details.

 As an international keynote speaker, I prefer to deeply engage with my clients.
 I will spend at least one full day at your conference, attend sessions, participate in panels, and engage in conversations with participants.
 For example, I often present a keynote on a select topic and follow this up with a short workshop to discuss the subject deeper with those most interested.

-- Consulting — I work with individuals, organizations, and public policy influencers to develop practical ways to adapt to the technological, demographic, and societal changes facing us today — more.
+- Consulting — I work with organizations to develop practical ways to improve collaboration, knowledge sharing, and sensemaking in a networked economy — more.
 Here is a case study.

 - Keynote Speaker — Keynote presentations include preparation, at least one full day on-site, resources, follow-up, and participation in related discussion panels or interviews.